ancorasir/DesignLearnRG_euROBIN/README.md

 - [x] Positions and velocities of UR10e's joints
 - [x] Trajectories of UR10e's tool center point (TCP)
-- [x] Positions and Forces of Robotiq Hand-E gripper

 All data is recorded at 30 Hz, and saved as csv files.